gabr0236/OpenLog/README.md

 #### Create category

-If no log category exists for the thing the user needs logged, the user can simply create a user-defined category by pressing the "Create Category" button.
+If no log category exists for the thing the user needs to log, the user can simply create a user-defined category by pressing the "Create Category" button.
 This button navigates the user to a screen where the user can select name, unit and emoji for the new category.

 <img src="https://github.com/gabr0236/OpenLog/blob/the_big_merge/readmeImages/addcategory.png" width="200">